-- The promotion of infill development to reduce travel distances - The landscaping of parking areas to provide shade
+The landscaping of parking areas to provide shade

-Responsible Party: Community Development

-Funding: Permit Fees, Local Funds
+Responsible Party: Community Development Funding: Permit Fees, Local Funds

 Timeframe: Ongoing

 Quantified Objective: N/A

-PROGRAM 6-3 WEATHERIZATION AND FLOOD MITIGATION ACTIVITIES.
+WEATHERIZATION AND FLOOD MITIGATION ACTIVITIES.
 The County shall continue to apply for funding on an annual basis for the San Joaquin County Weatherization program, which provides clients with basic weatherization services, including installation services, safety testing, home energy assessment, and energy education.
 The County shall continue to advertise the Weatherization Program to target audiences, such as low-income, minority, and elderly residents.
 The County will also identify and apply for funds to assist developers of lower-income housing in flood and dam inundation zones to incorporate flood mitigation measures in new buildings, and for lower-income households to retrofit flood mitigation measures into existing homes, as well as develop a program to distribute these funds when available.
 When funds are available, target program outreach in Mountain House, Collierville, Dogtown, Peters, Waterloo, Farmington, and Lockeford, as well as areas around Stockton.

-Responsible Party: Community Development, Human Services Funding: Regular Low Income Home- Energy- Assistance Program (LIHEAP); Department of Energy American Recovery and Reinvestment Act (ARRA) Timeframe: Annually apply for funding, advertise at least twice a year.
+Responsible Party: Community Development, Human Services

+Funding: Regular Low Income Home Energy Assistance

+Program (LIHEAP); Department of Energy American Recovery

+and Reinvestment Act (ARRA)

+Timeframe: Annually apply for funding, advertise at least twice a year.

 Quantified Objective: Provide 200 households with weatherization and flood mitigation assistance during the planning period.